doecode/server/src/main/java/gov/osti/services/Validation.md

 | 200 | OK, value validates successful |
 | 400 | Bad Request, value is not valid for the requested type |

-Responses are also common to each of these individual valiation endpoints, all will be of the form shown.
+Responses are also common to each of these individual validation endpoints, all will be of the form shown.
 An example of success and failure for email validation is shown here.